opendistro/for-elasticsearch-docs/docs/ism/managedindices.md

 # Managed indices

-You can automate the changing or updating of a policy on a schedule using the managed index operations.
+You can change or update a policy using the managed index operations.

-This table lists the parameters that you can update using the managed index operation.
+This table lists the fields of managed index operations.

 Parameter | Description | Type | Required | Read Only
 :--- | :--- |:--- |:--- |